Asset management training for Canadian municipalities

-No two municipalities are alike — which means communities across Canada require different asset management training options that are close to home and specific to their needs.
+No two municipalities are alike - communities across Canada require different asset management training options that are close to home and specific to their needs.

 To address this need, FCM's partner organizations are delivering more than 60 local asset management training activities in Canadian communities of all sizes.
-Municipal staff and elected officials will be able to access workshops, webinars, conferences and events in regions across the country until June 2018.
+Municipal staff and elected officials will be able to access workshops, webinars, conferences and events offered online and in regions across the country until June 2018.

-Local and national training opportunities will help your municipality gain asset management knowledge and skills, so municipalities can make better infrastructure investment decisions.
+Local and national training opportunities will help your municipality gain asset management knowledge and skills to support better infrastructure investment decisions.
 Events include national training opportunities along with local events tailored to meet regional needs.

 Benefits of asset management training